AhmadNasrHosna/frontend-sandbox/Day016/file_upload_07/README.md

 • This page created on Jun 15, 2018.

-It's a part of my Front-end web development daily practise.
+It's a part of my Front-end web development daily practice.

 I started on May 31, 2018.